egreiner/IegTools.Sequencer/README.md

-## States
+## Statuses

-States can be defined as strings or enums, internally they will be stored as strings.
+Statuses can be defined as strings or enums, internally they will be stored as strings.

 ## State Tags

-State-Tags can only be used with string-states.
+State-Tags can only be used with string-statuses.
-For enum-states there are other possibilities. (link to ...)
+For enum-statuses there are other possibilities. (link to ...)

-There are available two state tags as prefix for states
+There are available two state tags as prefix for statuses
 - the IgnoreTag '!'
 - and the InitialStateTag '>'